 You're probably very familiar with the idea of inpatient treatment for addictions.
 This is an excellent choice for you if you have tried outpatient alcohol and drug rehab in the past and relapsed.
 It's also great for those who are exploring their addiction treatment options for the first time.
 When you choose inpatient treatment, you'll actually live at the facility for a period of time.
 You'll attend support groups and talk with a counselor and other professionals who all genuinely care about your health, wellbeing and recovery.
 You'll even play a role in assisting other people as they work on their own recoveries.
 Inpatient drug and alcohol rehab is a very rewarding experience, and it's been proven to be one of the best options available.

 Most insurance companies will cover 100% of the cost.
 We also help with financing.
 Call Now.
 (888) 280-3348Verify Insurance

 Not everyone is able to take the time out from their busy lives to go to an inpatient facility.
 Maybe you have a full time job or maybe you have a family to care for at home.
 There's no need to worry because inpatient care isn't always the best choice for everyone.
 Many people are successful with outpatient drug and alcohol rehab and you can be too.
 In many ways, outpatient alcohol and drug treatment is very similar to inpatient treatment except that when it's over, you'll go home.
 You'll participate with 12 Step meetings, talk with a counselor and work very intensely on your recovery.

 When you're looking for alcohol and drug treatment options, the most important thing you can do is find the type of professional support that will work for you.
-If you have questions about alcohol and drug detox in Gresham, or you just want to talk to someone to find out more about your options, here at Northpoint Recovery, we're available to talk with you.
+If you have questions about alcohol and drug detox near Gresham, or you just want to talk to someone to find out more about your options, here at Northpoint Recovery, we're available to talk with you.
 Please contact us today.